opentripplanner/OpenTripPlanner/docs/Configuration.md

 ##maxAccessEgressDurationSecondsForMode

 Override the settings in maxAccessEgressDurationSeconds for specific street modes.
-This is done because ome street modes searches are much more resource intensive than others.
+This is done because some street modes searches are much more resource intensive than others.

 ```JSON
 // router-config.json